07101994/DocWriter/README.md

 - [x] Hotkeys to insert various kinds of markup
 - [X] Implement an "Insert HTML text" option as we can currently only add text at the current location.
 - [ ] Member Lookup UI (see below)
-- [ ] Allow documentation to be loaded from another location
+- [X] Allow documentation to be loaded from another location
 - [X] Render parse errors as part of the HTML (add a div that we can use to inject errors/colors on parse errors, so that the message is shown in the correct context (specially important for long lists).
-- [ ] Namespace functionality editing
+- [ ] Namespace functionality editing (summary/remarks for a namespace, file ns-XXX.xml)
 - [ ] Support for editing delegates
 - [ ] Handle clicks on links
 - [ ] Implement back/forward history